AI Glossary

 AI reasoning is an AI system's ability to solve problems step by step by connecting information and making logical decisions.
 It helps systems handle complex tasks, not just respond based on patterns.
 It helps make outputs more accurate, relevant, and useful.

-For businesses, this means that AI systems can handle more complex tasks, such as:
+For businesses, this means that AI systems can handle more complex tasks, such as answering multi-step questions, making decisions based on context, and identifying cause-and-effect relationships.

 How Does Reasoning Work in AI?